-23. After October 10, 2007 through December 31, 2008, the language of section 56028 changed.
+- 25. After October 10, 2007 through December 31, 2008, the language of section 56028 changed.
 Specifically, what was once subdivision (a)(3) became subdivision (a)(4), and was rephrased to state that a "parent" could be defined as, "An individual acting in the place of a biological or adoptive parent, including a grandparent, stepparent, or other relative, with whom the child lives, or an individual who is legally responsible for the child's welfare."
 In light of the prior language of section 56028 that restricted "with whom the child lives" to relatives, this new version of section 56028 cannot be read to mean that the "individual acting in the place of a biological or adoptive parent" had to live with the child.
-(See Legal Conclusion 22, above.)

-24. As of October 10, 2007, the Legislature also added to the list of persons who could be considered a parent under section 56028 a separate subsection referencing a "surrogate parent" as defined under the IDEA.
-The language of section 56028, subdivision (b)(2) as of October 2007 and after January 1, 2009 excluded "surrogate parent" from the list of persons who could be considered a "parent" but did not exclude "responsible adult."
+(See Legal Conclusion 24, above.) - As of October 10, 2007, the Legislature also added to the list of persons who could be considered a parent under section 56028 a separate subsection referencing a "surrogate parent" as defined under the IDEA.
+The language of section 56028, subdivision (b)(2) as of October 2007 and after January 1, 2009 excluded "surrogate parent" from the list of persons who could be considered a "parent" but dido not exclude "responsible adult."
 The January 1, 2009 revision of section 56028 expressly clarified that the residence of a "responsible adult" would be used to determine residency, whereas the residence of a "surrogate parent" would not.
 This is a logical distinction given that a "surrogate parent" may be appointed under a variety of circumstances where there is still a "parent" residing somewhere, whereas, in contrast, if a child has a "responsible adult" appointed, the child is by definition a parentless ward of the court.
+Applying the above interpretations of section 56028 to the instant facts, the local education agency where the "responsible adult" lived remained responsible to provide special education to Student up to the date of her eighteenth birthday on November 26, 2008.